iamloking/Personal-Voice-Assistant/README.md

 # Personal-Voice-Assistant
-It is a personal voice assistant  project.
+It is a personal voice assistant  project using python.